chris-mignon/BMI-Tracker-/Practices.md

      alt=""
      style="float: left; margin-right: 10px;" />

+this is when the notification is updated

  <img src="/Pictures/notify 2.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />

+this is when the notification is canceled: note the the cancel and update buttons are both disabled.
 <img src="/Pictures/notify 3.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />